| |

 This allows the juices to get trapped a little down next to the meat helping to keep it more moist.
 It also gives the rub a place to hold on to so the melting fat cap doesn’t just wash all of the rub away.
 I also believe this gives the smoke just a little bit of access to the meat that it wouldn’t have on that side otherwise.

-And pour another 4-6 tablespoons of Jeff’s original rub onto the fat cap and rub it in real good.
+And pour another ¼ cup of Jeff's original rub onto the fat cap and rub it in real good.

 The brisket is now in the correct configuration and is ready for the smoker and you can start dreaming about the delicious smoked brisket you’ll soon be enjoying!

-Set up your smoker for cooking with indirect heat at about 240°F if possible.
+Set up your smoker for cooking at 240°F (116°C) using indirect heat.
 Lower heat is ok if you must but, just know that this means it will take your brisket a little longer to get done.

 If your smoker has a water pan, fill it up with water.

-When the smoker is ready, place the brisket on the smoker grate fat side up and close the door or lid.
+When the smoker is ready to cook, place the brisket on the smoker grate fat side up and close the door or lid.

-I used a pecan/cherry mix but any good smoking wood will work great for smoked brisket.
+I used a pecan/cherry mix for smoke but any good smoking wood will work fine for smoked brisket.

-For large, normal sized packer briskets, you can expect it to take about 5-6 hours to reach 155-160°F which is the point at which some folks wrap the brisket in foil or paper.
+For large, normal sized packer briskets, you can expect it to take about 5-6 hours to reach 155-160°F which is the point at which the brisket can be wrapped in foil or paper.

-I love my orange ThermoPop and because it reads so fast (3-4 seconds), I can raise the lid, get a reading and close the lid in under 5 seconds.
-That’s lightning speed in the world of instant read thermometers.
-If you don’t have one, these are very affordable at $34.
-The fact that I can get them in 9 beautiful colors, it’s splash-proof so I can wash it easily and the read-out rotates depending on how I want to hold it just sweetens the deal even more!
+I used my orange ThermoPop to get periodic temperature readings for this cook and because it reads in just a few seconds, I can raise the lid, get a reading and close the lid in under 5 seconds.
+That's lightning speed in the world of instant read thermometers.

 You can also use a leave-in digital probe meat thermometer if you have one.
 Check out the “Smoke” by ThermoWorks.